MistyMacey/Would_You_Rather/README.txt

+This is my solution for Codecademy's Mixed Messages project, which is part of their Full Stack Engineer career path.

-This program will display a randomly generated “Would You Rather” question that asks the user to choose between two activities with two notable humans.
+This program displays a randomly generated “Would You Rather” question that asks the user to choose between two activities with two notable, real-life humans.

-A more complex version of the program will also do these things:
-•	Allow the user to select one of the two options given in the “Would You Rather” question.
-•	Log all of the user’s “Would You Rather” questions and answers.
-•	Display the user’s question-and-answer log.